The AT Community Part 2: Trail Family Tree

 What is the “Trail Family Tree?”

 Back in part one, I talked about the cast of characters one meets on a thru-hike.
-In many ways, these people add character and make life on the trail truly life-changing.
+In many ways, these people add flavor and make life on the trail truly life-changing.

 I’ve been referencing my trail family as “Ravioli & the Sauce” since the beginning, with no explanation as to who or why.
 So what’s part two of the AT community?
 It’s all about the trail fam.